ariyanatef/Google-Data-Analytics-Professional-Certificate-Case-Study-1-/Documentation.md

-# Information about the Case Study
+# Case Study 1: How does a bike-share navigate speedy success
 Introduction:

 Welcome to the Cyclistic bike-share analysis case study!
 In this case study, you work for a